-- √ A 32-year-old male ingests 250 ml of gas line antifreeze (95% methanol) in a suicide attempt. - ✓ A methanol concentration performed 4 hours after ingestion is 80 mmol/L. - √ The patient has no evidence of metabolic acidosis and no decreased vision. - ✓ Nephrology is consulted and they agree to dialyze the patient after reviewing the EXTRIP guidelines (METHANOL | extrip-workgroup). - ✓ The patient is started on fomepizole, dialyzed for 10 hours, and makes a full recovery.
+- ✓ A 32-year-old male ingests 250 ml of gas line antifreeze (95% methanol) in a suicide attempt. - ✓ A methanol concentration performed 4 hours after ingestion is 80 mmol/L. - $\checkmark$ The patient has no evidence of metabolic acidosis and no decreased vision. - ✓ Nephrology is consulted and they agree to dialyze the patient. - ✓ The patient is started on fomepizole, dialyzed for 10 hours, and makes a full recovery.

-Properties of drugs amenable to extracorporeal removal (e.g., hemodialysis):
+Properties of drugs amenable to extracorporeal removal (typically by hemodialysis):

-1. Low molecular weight

-- ✓ Historically, a molecular weight of 500 Daltons (Da) was the cutoff used to determine if a molecule was too large to pass through older dialysis membranes. - ✓ Use of high-flux and high-efficiency dialysis membranes is now standard practice in dialysis centers.
-They have higher molecular cutoff values (10,000 Da vs 500 Da), larger surface areas, and enhanced ultrafiltration coefficients as compared with older membranes.

-2. Low volume of distribution (Vd)
+- 1. Low molecular weight - ✓ Historically, a molecular weight of 500 Daltons (Da) was the cutoff used to determine if a molecule was too large to pass through older dialysis membranes. - ✓ Use of high-flux and high-efficiency dialysis membranes is now standard practice in dialysis centers.
+They have higher molecular cutoff values (10,000 Da vs 500 Da), larger surface areas, and enhanced ultrafiltration coefficients as compared with older membranes. - 2.
+Low volume of distribution (Vd) - ✓ A Vd of < 1 L/kg has historically been used as a number below which the drug may be amenable to removal by dialysis. - 3.
+Low protein binding - ✓ Because the protein-poison complex is characteristically bigger than pore size, poisons that are highly protein bound are not considered dialyzable. - ✓ In poisoning, protein binding sites become saturated, increasing the proportion of free, and therefore dialyzable, poison. - ✓ This explains the high removal rate of protein-bound drugs (such as valproate and salicylate) that is achieved in actual poisoning. - 4.
+High water solubility - ✓ A drug that is highly water soluble (and therefore has low fat solubility) is less likely to leave the vascular space, and is therefore more amenable to extracorporeal removal. - 5.
+Low endogenous clearance - ✓ Dialysis should also be considered if the amount of poison dialyzed constitutes a significant addition to the normal body mechanisms.

-- √ Vd refers to the theoretical space into which 100% of an administered drug would distribute. - ✓ It is calculated as: Vd = amount of drug in body / plasma drug concentration. - ✓ In general, drugs with a high lipid solubility, low rates of ionization, or low plasma protein binding have higher volumes of distribution than drugs which are more polar, highly ionized, or high plasma protein binding.
-As an example, amiodarone has a Vd of 250 L/kg. - \checkmark A Vd of < 1 L/kg has historically been used as a number below which the drug may be amenable to removal by dialysis.

-3. Low protein binding

-✓ Because the protein-poison complex is characteristically bigger than pore size, poisons that are highly protein bound are not considered dialyzable.

-- ✓ In poisoning, protein binding sites become saturated, increasing the proportion of free, and therefore dialyzable, poison. - ✓ This explains the high removal rate of protein-bound drugs (such as valproate and salicylate) that is achieved in actual poisoning.

-4. High water solubility

-✓ A drug that is highly water soluble (and therefore has low fat solubility) is less likely to leave the vascular space and is therefore more amenable to extracorporeal removal.

-5. Low endogenous clearance

-- ✓ Dialysis should also be considered if the amount of poison dialyzed constitutes a significant addition to the normal body mechanisms. - ✓ Extracorporeal clearance must represent at least 30% of total clearance to be a significant contributor to drug removal. - ✓ Therefore, drugs like ethanol and cocaine (which have high endogenous clearance because of enzyme metabolism) are not dialyzed, whereas drugs like methanol (which has an elimination half-life of 40-55 hours when fomepizole or ethanol are given) are more amenable to dialysis.
+- ✓ It is generally considered that extracorporeal clearance must represent at least 30% of total clearance to be a significant contributor to drug removal in vivo. - ✓ Therefore, drugs like ethanol and cocaine (which have high endogenous clearance because of enzyme metabolism) are not dialyzed, whereas drugs like methanol (which has an elimination half-life of 40-55 hours when fomepizole or ethanol are given) are more amenable to dialysis.